Developing, Writing and Submitting an Application

 A clinical trial is biomedical or behavioral research study of human subjects on a specific disease state, treatment, device, pharmaceutical or other intervention.
 Clinical trials are required for licensure of a product to the public.
 All studies involving humans must be approved by the Institutional Review Board (IRB).
 The Office of Clinical Trials can provide information on current and future clinical trials being conducted at the UNTHSC and oversees clinical trials negotiations.

 What is Sponsored Research?

 Sponsored research is investigator initiated research supported by industry.
-Questions regarding grant preparation, submission and management should be forwarded to the Office of Grants and Contract Management.
+Questions regarding grant preparation, submission and management should be forwarded to the Office of Sponsored Programs.
 Questions regarding intellectual property should be forwarded to the Office of Research Development and Commercialization.

 What is consulting?

 Consulting is when an individual provides professional advice or services to a company, individual or organization on the basis of a written agreement for a fee.
 All research consulting agreements must meet the UNTHSC policy and should be routed through the Research Office.

 The RePORTER provides information on recent NIH awards and can be searched by principal investigator, subject and agency.
 Abstracts of current NIH grants can be obtained using The RePORTER.

 There are several elements to a strong grant application.
 The subject must be interesting, innovative and, worthy of funding.
 Projects must be well focused with an experimental design that supports the proposed hypothesis.
 Key to a successful application is the presentation of all information in a clear and concise fashion that follows the application guidelines.

 The following resources provide excellent information on various aspects of grant development and submission:

 - NIH Tips on Writing Grants: Many of the NIH agencies provide grant writing tips on their individual websites